How it works

 - 4

-In Settings, turn on automatic PR reviews and auto-patch.
-Fixes stay off until you opt in — you control when Cyclone commits.
+In Settings, turn on automatic PR reviews so Vortex runs on every push.
+Auto-patch stays off until you opt in later.

 - 5